nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-sp-functions.md

 ```
 * `fileContent` - A variable to store our file data which we will upload to the IPFS network.

 * `blob` - As we mentioned earlier, we want to convert our received base64-encoded representation of the file data from our `user-client` to a Blob.
-We then use the Blobs member function, `arrayBuffer()` to get the files contents which we then store inside our `fileContent`variable.
+We then use the Blob's member function, `arrayBuffer()` to get the files contents which we then store inside our `fileContent`variable.

 * `ipfsNode.add()` - The simple, quick and easy function we utilize from the `ipfs-core` library.
 We pass an object that includes our `fileContent` straight into the functions parameters, along with specifying a path which we can get directly from our `dataToUpload` object we passed into the our `uploadToIPFS()` in the first place.

-We then log the output uploaded files information in our Service Providers console, which includes the files hash (`cid`) that IPFS assigns to it.
-We then pass this hash into our `sendMessageToMixnet()` function, along with the uploaded files path and type.
-We will , of course , need to modify our `sendMessageToMixnet()` to process these parameters.
+After uploading the file, we log its information in our Service Provider's terminal output, which includes the hash (`cid`) that IPFS assigns to it.
+We then pass this hash into our `sendMessageToMixnet()` function along with the file's `path` and `type`.
+Of course, we'll need to modify our `sendMessageToMixnet()` function to process these new parameters.

 ## Modifying our `sendMessageToMixnet()` function.

-As we can see in our previous function, our `sendMessageToMixnet()` takes in new parameters.
+As we can see in our previous function's implementation, our `sendMessageToMixnet()` takes in new parameters.
 Add the `path`,`cid` and `type` parameters into the declaration as seen below.

 ```typescript
 function sendMessageToMixnet(path: string,cid: string,type : string,senderTag: string) { <--- Adjust parameters